danbrough/mopidy-rnz/README.rst

 ----------------------------------------

 - Initial release.
-- Basic streams are available but haven't implemented podcasts yet.
+- Streams, podcasts and the latest news bulletin implemented.